 At Paladin Security, we believe the best way to create a strong team is through employee development and our promotion-from-within philosophy.
 Through our development programs, an employee can plot their own career path within our organization, lending stability to our workforce.
-In our bi-weekly feature, Paladin Then & Now, we're showcasing some of the amazing and inspirational stories of our employees raising through the ranks.
+In our bi-weekly feature, Paladin Then & Now, we're showcasing some of the amazing and inspirational stories of our employees rising through the ranks.
 Today's feature is on Employee Care Manager Kenji Shimizu.

 Kenji Shimizu – Employee Care Manager